South Carolina dog lover wins $30,000 on pup-themed lottery scratch-off | Lottery Post

 By Kate Northrop

-MARION, S.C. — A South Carolina woman knew she had to scoop up a dog-themed scratch-off ticket when she the new holiday game for sale in the store, and now that she's $30,000 richer, she's glad she listened to her gut.
+MARION, S.C. — A South Carolina woman knew she had to scoop up a dog-themed scratch-off ticket when she saw the new holiday game for sale in the store, and now that she's $30,000 richer, she's glad she listened to her gut.

 Animal lovers will tell you that puppy eyes are hard to resist, just how hard it was for one woman to resist picking out a ticket from the South Carolina Lottery's new holiday pup-themed scratch-off game, "Happy Pawlidays!"